 The Download CSV functionality allows you to generate and download a CSV report that includes all the information in Standard or Verbose mode corresponding to each view.

-The Filters functionality allows you to filter entries by Allowed or by Blocked detections.
+The Filters functionality allows you to filter entries by Allowed or Blocked detections.

 PRIVILEGES & APP CONTROL - PRIVILEGED ACCESS MANAGEMENT